goooochh/E2-SF-DUPES/README.md

 ## Hey-hey!
 It's MY chip(or dupe) and i DO NOT want to see it here!

-contact me and i'll delete it lol
+Open an Issue and i'll delete it from here.